 - Subdirectories:

-fr.example.com/article-title(good when sites are split by different regions) - Parameters:
+fr.example.com/article-title(useful when regional sites are more separate) - Parameters:

 5. Keeping Content Consistent Across Languages

-- Version control systems that mark or flag translations when the original source content changes
+- Version control flags when the source page changes

 6. Technical Implementation Considerations for Bulk Localization